Google Ad Manager – A Guide For Publishers

 Google Ad Manager 360

-Google Ad Manager 360 is the premium or paid version of Ad Manager and provides access to features including advanced reporting, video solutions (hosted video size limit, interactive ad formats, etc.), audience solutions for better segmentation, and so on.
-Not only this, but you can also get direct access to Google support, integrate Google’s Data Studio for better reporting, and more.
+Google Ad Manager 360 is the premium or paid version of Ad Manager.
+It provides access to features including advanced reporting, video solutions (hosted video size limit, interactive ad formats, etc.), audience solutions for better segmentation, etc. Not only this, but you can also get direct access to Google support, integrate Google’s Data Studio for better reporting, and more.

-• Inventory: The ad units available for you to sell is called inventory.
+• Inventory: The ad units available for you to sell are called inventory.
 These can be grouped into various categories.

-• Tags: Tags are the HTML and JavaScript codes that are placed on your website for the purpose of linking ad units to your inventory.
+• Tags: The HTML and JavaScript codes placed on your website to link ad units to your inventory.

 • Placement: The pattern of various ad units.